aranyaadheu/DocQuery-RAG/README.md

 # RAG-Based Data Retrieval with Ollama

 This project demonstrates a **Retrieval-Augmented Generation (RAG)** system using the **Ollama** model for document-based question answering.
-The goal of the project is to integrate documents, retrieve relevant information, and generate concise answers using the Ollama LLM.
+The goal of the project is to integrate documents, retrieve relevant information, and generate concise answers using the **Ollama Gemma 2B** model.

 ## Features

-- Loads and processes news articles from a directory.
+- Loads and processes news articles from a specified directory (`news_articles`).
-- Splits documents into manageable chunks.
+- Splits documents into manageable chunks for efficient retrieval.
-- Uses **Chroma** for vector storage and retrieval.
+- Uses **ChromaDB** for vector storage and retrieval of document embeddings.
-- Generates embeddings for documents using the **Ollama** model.
+- Generates embeddings for documents using the **Ollama Gemma 2B** model.
-- Queries the document database and generates responses using the **Ollama** LLM.
+- Queries the document database and generates answers using **Ollama's** conversational model.

 ## Setup